DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Introduction

 \section{Introduction}

-The domain of sports analysis has long served as a fertile ground for interdisciplinary research, driving advancements in both Computer Vision (CV) and Natural Language Processing (NLP)~\citep{THOMAS20173}.
-Traditional CV approaches have achieved remarkable success in specific, isolated tasks, such as fine-grained action detection and recognition~\citep{shao2020finegym, giancola2018soccernet}, event spotting~\citep{Xarles_2024_CVPR}, highlight generation~\citep{merler2018excitement, merler2018automatic}, and player and ball trajectory detection and tracking in team sports~\cite{cioppa2021cameracalibrationplayerlocalization, vandeghen2022semi, 10411638,cite-key}.
+The domain of sports analysis has long served as a fertile ground for interdisciplinary research, driving advancements in both computer vision and natural language processing~\cite{THOMAS20173}.
+Traditional vision approaches have achieved remarkable success in specific, isolated tasks, such as fine-grained action detection and recognition~\cite{shao2020finegym, giancola2018soccernet}, event spotting~\cite{Xarles_2024_CVPR}, highlight generation~\cite{merler2018excitement, merler2018automatic}, and player and ball trajectory detection and tracking in team sports~\cite{cioppa2021cameracalibrationplayerlocalization, vandeghen2022semi, 10411638,cite-key}.
 Simultaneously, NLP techniques have been effectively deployed for automated match reporting~\cite{huang2020generating} and sentiment analysis~\cite{vujivcic2023approach}.
-Recently, the emergence of Multimodal Large Language Models (MLLMs)~\cite{openai2024gpt4o, geminiteam2024gemini} has accelerated this trend, enabling more complex applications in sports~\citep{xia2024language}, such as AI-assisted refereeing~\cite{held2023vars, held2023vars} and commentary generation~\citep{rao2024matchtimeautomaticsoccergame, you2025timesoccer}.
+Recently, the emergence of Multimodal Large Language Models (MLLMs)~\cite{openai2024gpt4ocard, geminiteam2024gemini} has accelerated this trend, enabling more complex applications in sports~\cite{xia2024language}, such as AI-assisted refereeing~\cite{held2023vars}, trajectory generation~\cite{capellera2026jointdiffbridgingcontinuousdiscrete}, and commentary generation~\cite{rao2024matchtimeautomaticsoccergame, you2025timesoccer}.

 In response to these capabilities, the community has produced a surge of high-quality, public benchmarks covering a wide array of disciplines.
-These range from action quality assessment in diving~\cite{xu2022finediving} to tactical classification in fencing~\cite{lai2024facts}, and comprehensive question answering in large-scale benchmarks~\citep{xia2024sportqa,xia2024sportu,rao2025multi}.
+These range from action quality assessment in diving~\cite{xu2022finediving} and fine-grained player skill estimation in basketball~\cite{pan2025basket}, to tactical classification in fencing~\cite{lai2024facts}, and comprehensive question answering in large-scale benchmarks~\cite{xia2024sportqa,xia2024sportu,rao2025multi}.
 These datasets provide the necessary foundation for evaluating sophisticated sports intelligence.